KenSuenobu/scattersphere/scattersphere-docs/SINGLE_SERVER.md

 data to disk.  `JobDefinitions` should be persisted using JSON, so that these entries can be easily modified by hand as required.

+`Task` definitions do not need to be written to disk, however, the server needs to know which JAR file a specified `Task` is associated with if the `JobDefinition` is loaded, and the `Task` has not yet been defined.